Şehzade Mahmud (son of Mehmed III)

 Şehzade Mahmud (شہزادہ محمود; c.
-1587 – 7 June 1603) was an Ottoman prince, the son of sultan Mehmed III and Halime Sultan.
+1587 – 7 June 1603) was an Ottoman prince, the son of sultan Mehmed III and his consort Halime Sultan.
 He was the grandson of sultan Murad III and Safiye Sultan, the half-brother of the future sultan Ahmed I and the brother of sultan Mustafa I.

 Early life

 Şehzade Mahmud was born in Manisa Palace, when his father was still a prince, and the governor of the Saruhan Sanjak.
 His mother was Halime Sultan.
 Mahmud along with his brothers was educated by Mustafa Efendi, who was appointed by Mehmed in 1592.
 When Murad died in 1595, Şehzade Mehmed ascended the throne as Mehmed III, Mahmud came to Istanbul with his father.
 Upon ascending the throne, his father ordered the execution of his nineteen half-brothers.